SEO Beginner’s Guide – Part 1 “How to optimise your website for success:

 Category specific changes

 Due to lockdown restrictions, grocery e-commerce exploded in the second week of March, after shoppers turned online to find the items they needed but weren’t available at their local shops.
-This is a graph from Rakuten Intelligence, showing a huge spike in grocery-related e-commerce.

 While e-commerce sales might not be skyrocketing as much as one might expect, one of the exceptions is in subscription and convenience services, both of which have seen significant upward trends in both revenue and conversion rate.

 Product Categories Shifting During COVID-19